TheHiddenError/Database_Final_Project/README.md

 > Note: The weak entity table was renamed as Trajectory just to keep it simplier and easier to write.

-> Note 2: The Euclidean Distance Formula was used to
+> Note 2: The Euclidean Distance Formula was used to calculate the distance for average speed.